Blood UtilizationFebruary 25, 2018

 - Suggest and recommend further refinement, if needed, based on specific organizational needs.

 - Provide Visualizations from extended data analytics infrastructure to help sponsors and committees drive the outcome objectives and goals.

 - Provide analytics for Clinical Efficiency teams to help derive the most value from adherence to shared baseline protocols (clinical guidelines for acute or chronic disease management), if applicable

 Return On Investment from Fusion Solution

-Hospital implemented POKE-R Analytics and documented a 5 year cost savings of $11.1M.
+Hospital on the West Coast) implemented POKE-R Analytics and documented a 5 year cost savings of $11.1M.
 This success has prompted rolling out POKE-R program to 260 beds.

 - Savings are projected to increase significantly with more patients and beds having access

 to POKE-R analytics.